HarSen0604/VenueScope/README.md

 # VenueScope Application

 ## Overview
-VenueScope is a open-sourced Flask-based web application that allows users to book venues and manage club events.
+VenueScope is a open sourced Flask-based web application that allows users to book venues and manage club events.
 It integrates MySQL for database operations, offers CAPTCHA functionality for user authentication, and enforces strong password policies.

 ## Tech Stack
 - **Backend**: Flask (Python)